-Euromapping is an annual publication that analyses the latest updated data available (2015), tracking OECD DAC donors’ contributions to reproductive, maternal, newborn, child health (RMNCH) & family planning (FP), as part of their Official Development Aid (ODA).
+Euromapping is an annual publication that analyses the latest updated data available (2016), tracking Organisation for Economic Co-operation and Development (OECD) Development Assistance Committee (DAC) donors’ contributions to reproductive, maternal, newborn, child health (RMNCH) & family planning (FP), as part of their Official Development Aid (ODA).
 It thus highlights and ranks global efforts for sustainable development, and constitutes a transparency and accountability tool on donors’ development assistance in these crucial areas.

 - Donors’ yearly commitments to ODA, RMNCH & FP

 - Donors’ yearly disbursements to ODA, RMNCH & FP